 The stepwise approach

-See the separate articles on Management of Adult Asthma and Management of Childhood Asthma.
+See separate Management of Adult Asthma and Management of Childhood Asthma articles.
 The National Institute for Health and Care Excellence (NICE) has defined Quality Standards for asthma care.
 These evidence-based standards cover all aspects of diagnosis and management.

 As management is discussed in detail elsewhere, this section will be confined to general principles.
 The management of asthma is based on four principles:

 - Control symptoms, including nocturnal symptoms and those related to exercise.

 - Prevent exacerbations and need for rescue medication.

 - Achieve the best possible lung function (practically, FEV1 and/or PEFR >80% predicted or best).

 - Minimise side-effects.